-TIME magazine has revealed 2014’s Persons of the Year: Ebola Fighters.
+2014's TIME magazine revealed Persons of the Year: Ebola Fighters.
 We applaud their decision.
-2014 had been a year of plague, fears, deaths, research, volunteers, quarantine, and slow hope.
-For good reason, Ebola fighters have been in the headlines and in media-debates.
-Ebola has been a major topic in US news.
-But frankly, we haven’t been thinking about it every day here in Bangladesh.
-A number of you, our dear friends and supporters, have asked valid questions, so we’ll address your concerns:
+2014 was a year of plague, fears, deaths, research, volunteers, quarantine, and slow hope.
+For good reason, Ebola fighters were in the headlines and in media-debates.
+Ebola was a major topic in US news.
+But frankly, we did not think about it every day here in Bangladesh.
+A number of you, our dear friends and supporters, asked valid questions, so we addressed your concerns:

 - Could Ebola spread to Bangladesh?
 Absolutely, either by jumping from the carrier bats as it has happened in various parts of Africa, or via infected humans who are returning to Bangladesh after travel in Africa (in particular UN peacekeepers, a high percentage of whom are Bangladeshi).

 - If Ebola comes, will you stay in Bangladesh?
 As with past tragedies and dangers, our team members will individually make that decision to go or stay.
 Our expatriate team members are volunteers here, using their skills and gifts uniquely.
 They each would need to consider whether they could practically help.
 Whatever their decision, the team would seek to support them in it.

 - Will any of your medical team go to work in West Africa?
 No. We have no plans to leave Bangladesh, though we applaud the doctors and nurses who have volunteered and gone.
 We still believe that our work is here.
 We still cannot sufficiently treat all the medical needs of southern Bangladesh.
 Even as we pray for the Ebola-fighters and Ebola-victims, we continue to pray for doctors and nurses to join us in Bangladesh as well.